-Drama/Music/Dance Course or Units; Standard Grade Drama or Music; National Courses in Drama, Music or Dance at Intermediate 1 or 2 or Higher.
+Drama/Music/Dance Course or Units; N5 or Higher in Drama, Music or Dance course award.

 The National Progression Award (NPA) in Musical Theatre (SCQF level 6) offers you the opportunity to develop your skills in the areas of acting, music and dance, all in the context of musical theatre.
 The NPA also provides the specific skills, knowledge and resources that may be called on when preparing for auditions for entry to musical theatre, drama or music courses and/or the theatre or performing arts profession.